Breast Cancer

 After mastectomy, breast reconstruction can be performed immediately or can be postponed until after the completion of other recommended treatments.
 This decision influences the type of surgery chosen.
 MRM and simple mastectomy are the techniques often recommended when delayed reconstruction is employed.

-If immediate reconstruction is chosen as the treatment method, always consider whether chemotherapy or radiation will follow the surgery as it can impair tissue healing of the reconstruction or further affect overall healing.
+If immediate reconstruction is chosen as the treatment method, always consider whether chemotherapy or radiation will follow the surgery, as it can impair tissue healing during the reconstruction or further affect overall healing.

-Immediate reconstruction can be considered a treatment as well as a prophylactic measure.
-Surgical techniques are possible that can be used to preserve as much skin as possible and others that can preserve the nipple-areolar area offering the best cosmetic outcomes.
+Immediate Reconstruction can be considered a treatment as well as a prophylactic measure.
+Surgical techniques can possibly be used to preserve as much skin as possible, and others can preserve the nipple-areolar area, offering the best cosmetic outcomes.
 This requires coordination between the breast and the plastic surgeon.

 Sentinel Nodes

-The burden of disease in the axilla is of significance related to ultimate prognosis.
-Pathological tissue evaluation accurately defines advanced lymph node disease, while clinical exam alone will miss twenty-five percent of cases.
+The burden of disease in the axilla and armpit area is significant and related to the ultimate prognosis.
+Pathological tissue evaluation using surgery accurately defines advanced lymph node disease, while clinical exam alone will miss twenty-five percent of cases.

 An oncologic physical therapist specializing in rehabilitation following breast cancer surgery is extremely beneficial.
-These are expert caregivers that can help improve upper arm strength, swelling, increase range of motion, and decrease pain.
+These are expert caregivers who can help improve upper arm strength and swelling, increase range of motion, and decrease pain.
 Their individual exercise plan can also help reduce scarring and lymphedema and improve tissue circulation and flexibility in preparation for reconstruction.

 Radiation Therapy

-In breast cancer, radiation therapy uses high energy particles that break the DNA inside cells and keeps them from dividing and growing, so that they die.
+In breast cancer, radiation therapy uses high-energy particles that disrupt cancer cell DNA to prevent it from dividing and growing so that they die.
 Normal cells in the area are also damaged but regenerate over time and grow again.
-It is a direct treatment that affects a local area which differs from chemotherapy that affects the entire body.
-It can be used prior to surgery to shrink a tumor or after surgery to help prevent recurrence.
+It provides a direct treatment in a localized area which differs from chemotherapy, which can affect the entire body.

 Women treated with breast-conserving surgery, or lumpectomy, are often recommended for adjuvant radiation therapy as part of their local treatment, rather than surgery alone.
 However, this recommendation is not advised for women >65 years with ER+, HER- and no positive nodes, as data suggests that radiation therapy does not provide an overall survival benefit.

-The following recommendations ensure the high effectiveness of radiation therapy:
+The following recommendations Enhance effectiveness of radiation therapy:

 • Avoid sugar entirely.
 Try to maintain a low glycemic diet.
 High-sugar diets stimulate a hormone called insulin-like growth factor 1 (IGF-1) which is said to reduce sensitivity to radiation.

-• Specific lifestyle and nutritional recommendations can improve outcomes and reduce side effects.
-Consult with an experienced practitioner.
+• Specific lifestyle and nutritional recommendations can improve outcomes and reduce side effects when provided by an experienced practitioner.
 Niacinamide, vitamin B3, enhances the effect of tumor damage due to radiation with minimal effects on normal tissue.

 • Curcumin appears to increase sensitivity to radiation therapy and diminish the severity of skin inflammation.